Kim McAleese

-Kim Therese McAleese (born 1983) is a Northern Ireland born curator who became the Director of the Edinburgh Art Festival in 2022.
+Kim Therese McAleese (born 1983) is a Northern Ireland-born curator who became the director of the Edinburgh Art Festival in 2022.
 The festival exhibits art during the larger Edinburgh Festival.

 Biography

-McAleese was born in 1983 in Belfast.
+Kim Therese McAleese was born in 1983 in Belfast.
 She took a one year course in Stockholm at Konstfack to study curatorship.

-In 2021 she was a member of the jury for that year's Turner Prize. and Margaret Tait Award.
+In 2021 she was a member of the jury for that year's Turner Prize and Margaret Tait Award.

-McAleese is the co-founder of Household, a collective curators who organise art project in Northern Ireland Household.
-She worked as an Associate Lecturer at University of Birmingham, and is the Vice-Chair of Outburst Arts.
+McAleese is the co-founder of Household, a collective curators who organise art projects in Northern Ireland.
+She worked as an associate lecturer at University of Birmingham and is the vice-chair of Outburst Arts.

 She took over from Sorcha Carey in July 2022 as the director of the Edinburgh Art Festival.
-She was appointed too late to finesse that years festival but she had good time to prepare for the 2023 edition.
-The festival venues have included the Royal Botanic Garden, Jupiter Artland, the Fruitmarket, Edinburgh Sculpture Workshop and National Galleries of Scotland.

-She is on the jury for the British Pavilion at Venice in 2024.
+She was on the jury for the British pavilion at Venice in 2024.